colestrode/hubot-deploy-queue/README.md

 Continuous deploymenting?
 Not sure if there is a deploy happening _right now_?
 Use this deploy queue to keep track.

 ## Commands
 `deploy add`: Add yourself to the deploy queue.
 Hubot give you a heads up when it's your turn.
-You can optionally include metadata if you're into that kind of thing.
+Anything after `add` will be included in messages about what you're deploying, if you're into that sort of thing.
 Something like `hubot deploy add my_api`.

 `deploy done`: Say this when you're done and then Hubot will tell the next person.
 Or you could say `deploy complete` or `deploy donzo`.